‘RHOBH’ Star Dorit Kemsley Shares Adorable Christmas Video Of Her Son Jagger With A Glowing Snowman

 “He makes my cheeks blush he’s so cute,” another fan joked.
 “God bless him.”

-“The CUTEST reaction to a snowman that I’ve seen in quite some time,” another added.
+“The CUTEST reaction to a snowman that I’ve seen in quite some time,” commented a third follower.

 Other fans noted how grown-up Jagger has become since his baby days on The Real Housewives of Beverly Hills and how “verbal” he is following speech therapy.

 “I love Jagger.
-I could listen to him all day long,” a fan wrote.
+I could listen to him all day long,” a fourth fan wrote.
 “Wise angel.”

 Dorit is clearly loving the holiday season with her young children.
-The swimsuit designer turned Bravo star also posted a photo of her kids Jagger and Phoenix, 3, as they sat on the lap of classic Christmas character, The Grinch.
-Both kids are smiling in the photo despite the Grinch’s creepy looks.
-In the caption to the photo, the Real Housewives of Beverly Hills veteran wrote that she loves witnessing her babies’ excitement during the holiday season.
+The swimsuit designer and Bravo star also posted a photo of her kids as they took a photo with The Grinch.
+Both kids are smiling despite the Grinch’s creepy looks.
+In the caption to the photo, The Real Housewives of Beverly Hills veteran wrote that she loves witnessing her babies’ excitement during the holiday season.

 At home, Dorit also shares the magic of Christmas with her kids.
-Last year, Bravo.com posted a photo of Dorit’s two adorable children smiling in front of a life-size Nutcracker doll in their home.
-It’s clear the star loves to decorate with lavish holiday décor.
-The question is, did she buy Jagger that sweet snowman?
+Last year, Bravo.com posted a photo of her two adorable children smiling in front of a life-size Nutcracker doll that was part of their home decorations.
+It’s clear the star loves celebrate with lavish décor.
+Perhaps Dorit bought the snowman Jagger loved to add to their holiday trimmings.